3 Mistakes Parents Make by NOT Considering Boarding School

 Social Action Programs

 Never underestimate the power of altruism in turning a troubled kid around.
-I’ve seen teens come back from building homes in hurricane-devastated parts of the country, or return from Peace Corps–style programs deeply changed.
+I’ve seen teens come back from building homes in hurricane-devastated parts of the country or return from Peace Corps–style programs profoundly changed.
 Coming face to face with the intense sufferings of others and offering them help may change a kid’s outlook.
-Such programs also boost self-esteem, sense of purpose, and personal value.
+Such programs also boost self-esteem, purpose, and personal value.

 Programs such as Outward Bound usually have rolling admissions.
 In other words, your kid can start right away.
-A combination of healthy outdoor exercise, group and individual counseling, and wilderness programs provide kids with a much-needed time for self-reflection.
-Many counselors of wilderness programs are actually graduates of the programs, a testament to the good work that they do.
+A combination of healthy outdoor exercise, group and individual counseling, and wilderness programs provide kids with much-needed time for self-reflection.
+Many counselors of wilderness programs are graduates of the programs, a testament to their excellent work.

 Rebooting Your Kid’s Childhood

 What are the three mistakes parents make by not considering boarding school?
-Very simply: they wait until it’s too late and their kid has aged out of boarding school, they rationalize their kid’s destructive behaviors to justify not taking action, or they chalk up their kids dangerous choices as “just a phase of adolescence.”
+Very simply: they wait until it’s too late and their kid has aged out of boarding school, rationalize their kid’s destructive behaviors to justify not taking action, or chalk up their kid's dangerous choices as “just a phase of adolescence.”

 I think of boarding school as a last resort, something you try when all else has failed.
-Yes, it’s an unpopular decision, but when you see your kid is heading toward self-destruction or a criminal record, the alternatives are far more painful.
+Yes, it’s an unpopular decision, but the alternatives are far more painful when you see your kid heading toward self-destruction or a criminal record.